totaro/renderapi-aspnetcore-razorpagesapp/README.md

 # Exercise from the Microsoft learning module: Render API responses in ASP.NET Core Razor Pages

-This module is part of the Microsoft Learning path: "Build AI apps with Microsoft Azure services" that I have compeleted.
+This module was part of the Microsoft Learning path: "Build AI apps with Microsoft Azure services" that I have compeleted.

 # Module content: